These vegan biscuits are super tender and have a nice crumb. They are not flaky; perhaps I will take on that challenge

 So it was quite the challenge to learn how to make good vegan biscuits.

-While learning how to make vegan biscuits that were tasty and tender we did eat some failures.
-One batch of biscuits my youngest daughter said they taste good but they must have a nice personality.
-So I asked why do you think they have a nice personality?
-So was like cause they are ugly!
+While learning how to make vegan biscuits that were tasty and tender, we did eat some failures.
+In one batch of biscuits, my youngest daughter said they taste good, but they must have a nice personality.
+So I asked, why do you think they have a nice personality?
+So I was like, cause they are ugly!

-From that point forward my failures were called personality biscuits.
-I do not know if these have personality or not but they did turn out beautiful.
+From that point forward, my failures were called personality biscuits.
+I do not know if these have a personality or not, but they did turn out beautiful.

-Ingredients are very simple.
-I am not sure why it is so hard to make something with so few ingredients but this is what works for me.
+Ingredients are straightforward.
+I am not sure why it is hard to make something with so few ingredients, but this works for me.

 Plant-based milk or water.
 Traditionally buttermilk would have been used.
 If you wanted to, you could add some lemon juice to turn your plant-based milk, but it’s not required.
 I did have good results just using water.
 But whichever you use, it should be cold.
 For the record, I used unsweetened soy milk.

 Baking powder.
-This is what will give the biscuits lift so that they are tender.
-If your using self rising flour it already has baking powder so you will need to add any baking powder.
+This will give the biscuits lift so that they are tender; if you use self-rising flour, it already has baking powder, so you will need to add any baking powder.

 Raw sugar.
 I really tried to make good biscuits without sugar.
 But adding just a little sugar really helps with the personality thing.
 This is an organic raw sugar processed without bone char.

 Salt.
 Notice we are not using salt.
 All of the plant-based butter that I found already have enough sodium.
-If you will be using real unsalted butter you will need to add some salt.
+If you are using real unsalted butter, you will need to add some salt.
 I suggest from a teaspoon to one half a tablespoon.

 To measure my three cups of flour, I use a spoon.
 Dip into the bag of flour and dump that into my measuring cup.
 Just for reference, I did weigh the flour, and it came out to 375 grams or 13.22 ounces.